Yellowstone National Park Jobs

-- The Yellowstone Park Hotel was purchased by DNC in May 2010.
+- The Yellowstone Park Hotel was purchased by Delaware North in May 2010.
 This is a limited service hotel, with 64 guest rooms.
 This location is not open during the Winter, and has approximately 15 Summer associates.

 - Summer season start dates range from mid-April to late May; end dates range from late September to late October.

-- Delaware North Companies (DNC) purchased the West Yellowstone Conference Hotel in 2009.
-This is a full-service hotel, with 123 guest rooms and a 206 seat restaurant and bar called The Branch, which was recently renovated during the Winter/Spring of 2011.
+- Delaware North purchased the Holiday Inn West Yellowstone in 2009.
+This is a full-service hotel, with 123 guest rooms and a 206 seat restaurant and bar called The Branch, which was recently renovated during the Winter/Spring of 2014.
 This location has approximately 40 year-round associates, 30 Winter seasonal associates, and 50 Summer seasonal associates.

 - Winter season dates are mid-December to mid-March.